Your Guide To Managing Client Expectations

-For example, setting hours of operation and maintaining them ensures your customers aren’t expecting replies to their messages on weekends.Having these boundaries in place makes it so if you do decide to answer an email outside of your hours, your clients are appreciative rather than expecting.
+For example, setting hours of operation and maintaining them ensures your customers aren’t expecting replies to their messages on weekends.Having these boundaries in place is important.
+If you do decide to answer an email outside your hours, your clients are appreciative rather than expecting.

-Write client expectations down
+More reasonable client expectations

-Use reporting to show what you’re accomplishing
+6. Use reporting to show results

 First, this allows customers to sign in and get up-to-date reports on their campaigns and results.
 Second, it helps establish your values as a service provider (assuming those reports reflect you in a good light).

-Share project milestones
+7. Share project milestones

 By showing the progress of a customer’s order, you’re helping to limit the communication between you and your clients.
 When your clients know where they are throughout the month, there’s no need for them to micromanage the process.

 For example, with SPP clients can see the status of their order changing as it’s going through the production process.
-This results in fewer questions or concerns because clients are constantly in-the-know (as long as orders are completed within the agreed time frame)
+This results in fewer questions or concerns because clients are constantly in-the-know (as long as orders are completed within the agreed time frame).

-Define desired outcomes
+8. Define desired outcomes